Last Updated on September 16, 2022

 - The vendor receives the order through CommerceHub through the previously established connection.

-- The vendor pick and fulfill the order with the Macy’s Branded packing slip and shipping label
+- The vendor picks and fulfills the order with the Macy’s Branded packing slip and shipping label

 - The vendor ships the order to the customer